 April 30th – Q1 quarterly sales tax filing due.
 File your Q1 sales tax return and remit the remainder of any sales tax you owe for Q1 (January-March).
 If you made your prepayments, you would only remit the sales tax you collected in March.

-The California BOE has also published a handy chart of sales tax prepayment and sales tax filing due dates.
+The CDTFA has also published a handy chart of sales tax prepayment and sales tax filing due dates.

 How much should you prepay?

 In the example above, I simplified how much sales tax you should prepay.
 For the most part, California only requires you to send them 90% of the sales tax you collected the previous month as a prepayment.
 (So in the February example above, you would only be technically required to send in 90% of the sales tax you collected from customers in the month of January.)
 This gives you some leeway in figuring out just exactly how much you collected and owe.

 Unfortunately, the penalties for failing to pay at least 90% of your prepayment owed in California can be steep.
 Since technology like TaxJar allows you to determine how much sales tax you’ve collected in a month, I think it’s easier just to pay the amount you collected from customers in that previous month.